March 14th, 2014

 As hydrography is an important component of Alaska''s GIS fabric and often is the foundation for other spatial layers, a data partnership, dubbed the Southeast Alaska Hydrography Database (SEAK Hydro) project, was established in 2010 by the Forest Service, UAS, USGS, and the Alaska Department of Fish and Game (ADF&G) in order to increase efficiencies and reduce costs associated with updating and maintaining the NHD, as well as provide local entities with hydrography attributes meeting a full range of local business requirements.
 Current SEAK Hydro stakeholders include USGS, ADF&G, the Tongass National Forest (TNF), and UAS.

 In 2012, the success of the SEAK Hydro project led to the expansion of similar services to entities within south-central Alaska including the USGS, the Chugach National Forest, the Kenai Watershed Forum and UAS.
-The resulting south-central database was termed the South-central Alaska Hydrography Database (SCAK Hydro).
-Although south-central and southeast Alaska are currently the only regions in Alaska with access to regionally specific hydrography databases, the model for regionally collaborative hydrography databases/stewardship nodes is being explored for statewide adoption.
-The proposed statewide network of stewardship nodes has collectively been termed the Alaska Hydrography Database (AK Hydro) and would be hosted across each of the Geographic Information Network of Alaska (GINA) nodes located at the University of Alaska Fairbanks (UAF), the University of Alaska Anchorage (UAA), and UAS.
+The resulting south-central database was termed the Southcentral Alaska Hydrography Database (SCAK Hydro).
+Although southcentral and southeast Alaska are currently the only regions in Alaska with access to regionally specific hydrography databases, the model for regionally collaborative hydrography databases/stewardship nodes is being explored for statewide adoption.
+The proposed statewide network of stewardship nodes has collectively been termed the Alaska Hydrography Database (AK Hydro) and would be hosted across each of the three main University of Alaska campuses - UAS, the University of Alaska Anchorage, and the University of Alaska Fairbanks.

 AK Hydro data comes in a straightforward, user-friendly format that is less costly to maintain than directly managing the NHD through USGS editing tools.
-The GINA node at UAS spatially tracks incoming edits from its partners thereby minimizing conflicts between editors from different agencies or offices.
+The staff at UAS spatially track incoming edits from its partners thereby minimizing conflicts between editors from different agencies or offices.
 NHD, in turn, is updated from AK Hydro data by way of services provided by specialized staff at UAS.

 Aquatic organism and habitat data including fish observations collected during field samples, locations of potential barriers to fish passage (i.e., bedrock waterfalls), locations of engineered fish passes, and locations of suitable anadromous fish habitat;